British Eagle: Cunard Eagle Airways

-In March 1960, the Cunard Steamship Company bought a 60% shareholding for £30 million, resulting in a change of name to Cunard Eagle Airways.
-The support from this new shareholder enabled Cunard Eagle to become the first British independent airline to operate pure jet airliners, as a result of a £6 million order for two new Boeing 707-420 passenger aircraft.
+In March 1960, the Cunard Steamship Company bought a 60% controlling stake for £30 million, resulting in a rebranding to Cunard Eagle Airways.
+The support from this new shareholder enabled Cunard Eagle to become the first British independent airline to operate pure jet airliners, as a result of a £6 million order for two new Boeing 707-420 passenger aircraft in May 1961.
 The order had been placed (including an option on a third aircraft) in expectation of being granted traffic rights for transatlantic scheduled services.
 The airline took delivery of its first Bristol Britannia aircraft on 5 April 1960 (on lease from Cubana).

-Cunard's acquisition of a controlling stake in Eagle resulted in Bamberg's appointment as their new aviation director, hoping that his knowledge of the industry would help them to capture a significant share of the 1 million people that crossed the Atlantic by air in 1960.
+Cunard Eagle was also the first independent airline in the UK to be awarded a license by the newly constituted Air Transport Licensing Board (ATLB) to operate a scheduled service on the prime Heathrow – New York JFK route.
+This license was valid for 15 years – from 31 August 1961 to 31 July 1976.
+Cunard appointed Eagle's original founder, Harold Bamberg, as their new aviation director, hoping that his knowledge of the industry would help them to capture a significant share of the 1 million people that crossed the Atlantic by air in 1960.
 This was the first time more passengers chose to make their transatlantic crossing by air than sea.

+The airline also won the right to serve Manchester, Glasgow Prestwick, Philadelphia, Baltimore, Boston and Washington.
+However, the carriage of passengers on UK domestic sectors and of mail on all sectors was denied, as well as requests for traffic rights to Toronto, Montreal, Detroit and Chicago.
+The decision to open these transatlantic routes to Cunard Eagle angered BOAC, which was losing money at the time.
+It appealed to Aviation Minister Peter Thorneycroft, who was empowered to accept or reject the ATLB's recommendations and to uphold or quash appeals against its decisions.
+The state airline cited its order for 45 Standard and Super VC10 long-haul jets and an earlier ministerial promise not to permit another British competitor on this route in support of its appeal.
+The appeal was upheld, resulting in revocation of Cunard Eagle's transatlantic licenses in November 1961.
+In the meantime the airline acquired two further Britannia aircraft in March and May 1961, both ex-Canadian Pacific Air Lines aircraft.